DataFalcon/Cleaning/CodeBook.md

 As compared to the original data set, the featurevector names have been cleaned up to include only alpha characters and underscores but are otherwise unaltered ( ".", "()" and "," have been substituted).

-The original data set has 813,621 on 561 variables and is divided arbitrarily into test and training subsets. (see Appendix for more details).
+The original data set has 813,621 observations on 561 variables and is divided arbitrarily into test and training subsets. (see Appendix for more details).

 The reduced data set was obtained by combining test and training subsets and subsetting to only those variables that represented the mean and the standard deviation of time series and their fourier transforms (79 of the 561 original variables).
 The data set was further reduced by taking the mean of all observations for a particular subject performing a particular task.
 This is what is represented in the "meanvalue" column for each variable in the "featurevector" column.